Operator Fractional Brownian Sheet and Martingale Differences: Final Note

-{\bf Acknowledgments}\; Dai, H. is supported by the National Natural Science Foundation of China (No.11361007) and the Guangxi Natural Science Foundation (Nos.
-2014GXNSFCA118001 and 2012GXNSFBA053010).
-Shen, G. is supported by the National Natural Science Foundation of China (No.11271020).
+{\bf Acknowledgments}\; We thank the referee and the editor for their time and comments.
+Dai was supported by the National Natural Science Foundation of China (No.11361007), the Shandong Natural Science Foundation (No. ZR2014AM021) and the Fostering Project of Dominant Discipline and Talent Team of Shandong Province Higher Education Institutions.
+Shen was supported by the National Natural Science Foundation of China (No.11271020), the Distinguished Young Scholars Foundation of Anhui Province (No. 1608085J06), and the Top Talent Project of University Discipline (Speciality) (No. gxbjZD03)